UPDATED - 98th Academy Awards: Picks & Reactions

 Today, the nominees for the 98th Academy Awards were announced in Beverly Hills, and it's both an exciting and historic day as Ryan Coogler's Sinners became the most nominated film of all time, garnering a staggering 16 nominations.
 It's literally nominated in every single category it qualifies for, except for Best Actress in a Leading Role, only because it didn't have one.
-The record was previously shared by All About Eve (1950), Titanic (1997), and La La Land (2016) with 14 nominations each.
+The record was previously held by three films: All About Eve (1950), Titanic (1997), and La La Land (2016), which each had 14 nominations.
 Do I think Sinners will sweep come March?
 No. Will it win some awards?
 Definitely.

 We're still a couple of months away from the ceremony, but below are my early predictions (I haven't seen everything yet, but I've seen most, so these may change later!) and reactions to the nominations, snubs, and surprises.